grassrootseconomics/docs.grassecon.org/docs/edu/training.md

 7. A completed [Voucher application form](/commons/) - Please inquire for specific forms.

-## Appendix B: CIC Technology
+## Appendix B: CAV Technology

-Community Inclusion Currencies CICs are digital tokens residing on a public ledger.
-CICs accounts can be accessed on feature phones without the internet.
+Community Asset Vouchers CAVs are digital tokens residing on a public ledger.
+CAVs accounts can be accessed on feature phones without the internet.
 In Kenya you can dial *384*96# on Safaricom or *483*46# on Airtel to register your account and set a password.
 Note that any personal information you share, such as your products and PIN are considered private and confidential.
 Should you lose your pin you can dial 0757628885 to reach Sarafu Network support.
 You will be asked several questions to verify your identity and a PIN reset will be sent to your phone.